isotopp/isotopp.github.io/_posts/2020-01-17-rolling-back-a-rollout.md

 Having experimentation available obviously means that variant code is in execution concurrently.
 Or in terms of rollouts: Old and new code run at the same time.

 For state management, it means that schema changes or similar data adjustments need to be done in advance.
-They also need to be done in a way that is compatiable with the old and the new code.
+They also need to be done in a way that is compatible with the old and the new code.
 That is not hard to do, and can be done in a robust testable way.
 You want to package it, and run a bunch of checks on schema changes automatically, so you can detect best practice violation and prevent these from being checked into staging and prod.

 And yes, you need that table change framework anyway, because SOX will eventually want that from you.
 You probably will end up with a web frontend and API for [pt-online-schema-change](https://www.percona.com/doc/percona-toolkit/LATEST/pt-online-schema-change.html) accessible to end users in a way that also advises them automatically on best practice.
 This also scales better than your DBAs checking manually for the presence of a PK, NULLable columns, columns that are DOUBLE but suggest monetary values in their names, and similar things.